Ashik: Ashik music in Iranian Azerbaijan

 During the Pahlavi era Ashiks frequently performed in coffee houses in all the major cities of east and west Azerbaijan in Iran.
 Tabriz was the eastern center for the ashiks and Urmia the western center.
 In Tabriz ashiks most often performed with two other musicians, a balaban player and a qaval player; in Urmia the ashik was always a solo performer.
-After the Islamic revolution music was banned.{fact} Ten years later, ashik Rasool Ghorbani, who had been forced to make a living as a travelling salesman, aspired to return to the glorious days of fame and leisure.
+After the Iranian revolution music was banned.
+Ten years later, the ashik Rasool Ghorbani, who had been forced to make a living as a travelling salesman, aspired to return to the glorious days of fame and leisure.
 He started composing songs with religious and revolutionary themes.
 The government, realizing the propaganda potential of these songs, allowed their broadcast in national radio and sent Rasool to perform in some European cities.
 This facilitated the emergence of the ashik music as the symbol of Azeri cultural identity.

-In September 2009, Azerbaijan's ashik art was included into UNESCO list of Intangible Cultural Heritage.
+In September 2009, Ashiqs of Azerbaijan was included into UNESCO list of Intangible Cultural Heritage.